 Telling About a Death

-Here are some hints for telling a person with dementia about a death:
+Here are some tips for telling a person with dementia about a death:

 Accepting Death